ccri/geomesa/docs/tutorials/geomesa-tools-ingest-export.rst

 involved for signing up can be found at their website, and the following `google blog post <http://googlecloudplatform.blogspot.com/2014/05/worlds-largest-event-dataset-now-publicly-available-in-google-bigquery.html>`__ is also a good resource.
-Once you have set up your account, run the following query to compile every protest in the Ukraine from November 1, 2013 to March 31, 2014 and download the data as a CSV.
+Once you have set up your account, from the GDELT `events table details page <https://bigquery.cloud.google.com/table/gdelt-bq:full.events>`__ click ``Query
+Table`` and run the following query to compile every protest in the Ukraine from November 1, 2013 to March 31, 2014 and download the data as a CSV.
 This will cover the Euromaidan through the 2014 Ukrainian revolution and the annexation of the Crimean Peninsula.

 .. code-block:: sql